Scan EC2 Instances Using AWS Systems Manager

 - Navigate to Systems Manager.

-- Locate the instance ID of the instance you launched in the section above and select it to bring up the Instance Overview.
+- Locate the instance ID you copied in the previous step and select it.

-This confirms the instance is under the management of SSM.
-Mondoo can use it to perform continuous scans of the asset.
+If the instance appears in Fleet Manager, it is under SSM management and Mondoo can use it to perform continuous scans.

 Requirements

-- You must have the AWS CLI installed and configured for your account.
+- The AWS CLI installed and configured for your account

-Get the ARN of the SSM policy for the IAM role AmazonSSMManagedInstanceCore
+Look up the ARN of the AmazonSSMManagedInstanceCore policy

 {